tom-power/cotw-trophy-viewer/README.md

 at [callofthewild.thehunter.com](https://callofthewild.thehunter.com). theHunter™ Call of the Wild is a registered trademark of [Avalanche Studios Group](https://avalanchestudios.com/)._

-## Demo

-Can get an idea of functionality [here](https://axis:deer@cotw-trophy-viewer.flanalyst.ovh/), but worth noting it's intended to be used locally, and think it'll break there alot.

 ## Installation

 Download binaries from the [release page](https://github.com/tom-power/cotw-trophy-viewer/releases/latest) and run locally.

 ## Run/build

 ```
 git clone https://github.com/tom-power/cotw-trophy-viewer.git &&
-cd cotw-trophy-viewer &&
+cd cotw-trophy-viewer
-sh/build.bat # see other scripts for running web version etc
 ```

+then:

+- windows `sh\setup.bat && sh\build.bat`
+- unix `sh/setup.sh && sh/build.sh`

+check `sh` for other scripts to run locally etc

 ## Help

-Missing these names currently, any help welcome:
+Don't know how to get these names currently, any help welcome!

-- lodges
+- ~~lodges~~
-- fur types
+- fur types <- this would be great
-- probably some animals I don't have in my lodges
+- very likely some animals, their name won't appear in the `Animal` column, then been guessing names and checking in `test_hash.py`

 Any help with theming/making it look more hunty also welcome :)